 Colorado Existing Industry Job Training Program

-This program provides assistance to established Colorado businesses in order to:
+This program provides assistance to established Colorado businesses to train their existing workforce in order to:

 - Remain competitive